trynmaps/metrics-mvp/metrics_api.md

 would work, because `title`, `lat` and `lon` are all primitive types.

-### Parameters in queries
+### Parameters in Queries

-Querying information about a particular route or stop requires parameters.
+Querying information about a particular route or stop requires input parameters.
 For instance, to fetch the summary statistics for wait times at stop `3476` on route `12` on the date `2019-06-06`, the query would need to pass in `routeId`, `startStopId` and `date` parameters:

 ```
 {